rgb-protocol/RGB-Documentation/rgb-state-and-operations/components-of-a-contract-operation.md

   * `Graph seal`, in which both kinds are supported:
     * `Txid`, which leads to what we call a "blinded transfer"
     * `WitnessTx`, that results in a so-called "witness transfer".
 This is useful for instance in Lighting channel updates and when the recipient doesn't have any available UTXOs.
 * `vout` is the transaction output number within the Transaction which `txptr` refers to.
-The `txptr`  field together with `vout` field constitute an extension of the standard _outpoint_ representation of Bitcoin transactions.
+The `txptr`  field together with `vout` field constitute an extension of the standard bitcoin _outpoint_.
 * `blinding` is a random number of 8 bytes, which allows the seal data to be effectively hidden once they have been hashed, providing privacy to the recipient at least until the allocation is later spent again.

-The `concealed` form of the Seal Definition is simply the SHA-256 [tagged hash](https://github.com/RGB-WG/rgb-core/blob/vesper/doc/Commitments.md#specific-rgb-consensus-commitments) of the concatenation of the four fields:
+The `concealed` form of the Seal Definition is simply the SHA-256 [tagged hash](../annexes/commitments.md#specific-rgb-consensus-commitments) of the concatenation of the four fields:

 `SHA-256(SHA-256(seal_tag) || SHA-256(seal_tag) || txptr || vout || blinding)`